 The FHC on Whitehall Road in State College is now open with limited hours.
 Official hours are Wednesday evenings from 7 pm to 8:30.
 If you wish to make an appointment to come at another time, please contact Martha Taylor.

 Microfilms already in our possession are available to view.
 Premium websites, such as Ancestry.com, and restricted digitized records are now accessible.

 Important Announcement about Discontinued Microfilm Distribution at LDS Family History Center

 The announcement Family History Microfilm Discontinuation is from FamilySearch.org (You may also want to read Dick Eastman’s blog post and the comments about this, at FamilySearch to Discontinue its Microfilm Distribution Services).
-The key point is that the last day to order microfilm to view at your local Family History Center (FHC) will be August 31, 2017.
-This date is not far away!

 The remaining master films (stored in Utah) should all be digitized by the end of 2020, with many of the remaining films digitized sooner than that.
 The timing of this decision to end distribution prior to 2020 seems to be related to the availability of unexposed (‘blank’) microfilm to make new distribution copies from the master films.

 Note that many of the microfilms that you used to order for viewing at the FHC have already been digitized and can be viewed (‘browsed’) online either at home or at the FHC.
 Mary Roddy’s webinar (our March program) gave some excellent pointers about how to locate and use these online images.
 You can also consult the FamilySearch page Finding Digital Images of Records….
 Please ask Richard Wade or other members if you need some assistance in finding what’s available.
 Some images are restricted by agreement with the custodians of the records, and can be viewed only at an FHC.